 Operating lease payments are recognized as an expense on a straight-line basis over the lease term, except where another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.
 Contingent rentals arising under operating leases are recognized as an expense in the period in which they are incurred.
-In the event that lease incentives are received to enter into operating leases, such incentives are recognized as a liability.
-The aggregate benefit of incentives is recognized as a reduction of rental expense on a straight-line basis, except where another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.
+In the event that lease incentives are recognized as a reduction of rental expense on a straight-line basis, except where another systematic basis is more representative of the time pattern in which leased asset are consumed.
 Leasehold improvements on operating leases are amortized using the straight-line method over the shorter of either the useful life of the assets or the related lease term.